 Developing Literacy & Reading

 We are invested in developing the literacy and reading skills of every child at our school.
-We use a number of approaches to make sure your child receives the best education.
+To facilitate this, we use a number of approaches to make sure your child receives the best education.

 Accelerated Reader Programme